jmervine/httperfpy/README.md

 ## Installation / Setup

-For now, simple clone code and add checkout location to your PYTHONPATH.
+For now, simply clone code and add checkout location to your PYTHONPATH.

 ### Running tests...